lalawue/cincau/lua/cincau/scaffold/demo/static/README.md

 demo use [APItools/router.lua](https://github.com/APItools/router.lua) for routing, you can change it in app/main.lua.

-when you create a new page, first consider witch URL it will use, then add a URL match in router.
+when you create a new page, first consider which URL it will use, then add a URL match in router.

 ### Page Structure (MVC)